EngineLibraryX/XAI/Commands.md

 - nslookup [options] [hostname] -- query internet name servers interactively
 - netstat [options] -- display network statistics and information
 - ifconfig [options] -- configure a network interface or view its current state

+**Terminal command access requirements**
+- Create a terminal session using x!terminal
+- if having problem a terminal session use x!closeterminal to stop the session
+- Use $ as default prefix for terminal commands